coopcycle/coopcycle-plugins/README.md

 CoopCycle Plugins
 -----------------

-Before creating all the containers, you have to create a docker network that will be used to connect the different services.
+Running this project supposes that you have the [coopcycle-web](https://github.com/coopcycle/coopcycle-web) project running.
+If you don't you will need to create a Docker network manually.

 ```
 docker network create coopcycle-web_default